enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/resources.rst

 Yet, Java has standardized `JNDI <http://en.wikipedia.org/wiki/Java_Naming_and_Directory_Interface>`_ as a way to retrieve these resources, and JQM provides a limited JNDI directory implementation that can be used by the :term:`payloads<payload>`.

-JQM JNDI can be used for:
+JQM JNDI directory can be used for:

 * JDBC connections
 * JMS resources